vedph/mqdq_mqutil/doc/apparatus.md

 Yet, there are a number of substantial differences:

-- **context**: the Cadmus model is designed, stored and edited independently, in its own *part*.
+- **context**: the Cadmus model is designed, stored and edited independently, in its own _part_.
 Its model does not affect that of the text it refers to; nor is affected by it.
 In XML instead, this fragment must become part of a much larger, yet unique DOM-shaped structure, where each element gets entangled with all the others, whatever their conceptual domain or practical purpose.

 - **content creation**: as a practical consequence, Cadmus models can be stored in a database, remotely and concurrently edited in a distributed architecture, validated and indexed in real-time, etc. XML documents instead are usually stored in a file system, and individually and locally edited.

 - **lax semantics**: in the XML documents, a number of elements and attributes are used with a specialized meaning, which is specific to that project.
 Think for instance of the different types of notes (`add` and `note`) and their attributes, which compose a multiple-section annotation with a very specific meaning.
 The TEI model allows such lax semantics, as it must fit any document type: TEI users do interpret the standard and adapt it to their own purposes.
 Yet, in this way a full understanding of the markup semantics falls outside the capabilities of the model itself, which is no more self-documented.
 Effectively, we need to ask the documents creators about how they used certain markup, and which meaning it conveys.
 In Cadmus parts, the model is much more formalized and constrained, as far as each part is targeted to one and only one conceptual domain, and is designed in a totally independent way.

-- **highly undetermined XML structures**: the Cadmus model is totally *predictable*.
+- **highly undetermined XML structures**: the Cadmus model is totally _predictable_.
 It may well be highly nested, and include optional and/or required properties of any specific type; but its model is well defined, just as an object class in a programming language.
 The XML tree instead is highly variable, right because of the very lax model designed to represent any possible detail of a historical document, merging a lot of different structures, all overlaid on the same text.
 The above XML sample turned into a Cadmus model is only one of the potentially innumerable shapes the XML tree might take.
 In fact, unless we have constrained our document model into a highly disciplined subset of TEI, we cannot be sure about the content of each XML element, i.e. which attributes and elements can exactly be found in each element; and whether this is true in any context where they might occur.
-For instance, in MQDQ apparatuses a `note` could include just text, or a text mixed with elements like `emph` or `lb`; in turn, `emph` might include another `emph`; it even happens that a `note` includes another `note`.
+For instance, in MQDQ apparatuses a `note` could include just text, or a text mixed with elements like `emph` or `lb`; in turn, `emph` might include another `emph`.
 Even in MQDQ, the schema allows for cases of potentially infinite recursion; and the only way of knowing which structures are effectively found in our documents is scanning all of them.
 Yet, all these documents are TEI-compliant, and conform to that model; but this is not enough to allow us to know in advance which structures might happen to be found.
 We can never be sure, unless we scan all the documents; and this is fragile, as any newly added document might change our empirically deduced model.
 This seriously hinders the development of software solutions, which for XML documents must often be tailored and thus reinvented for each specific project.